mobassem231/pathline-project/README.md

 Intuitive hover (desktop) and click (mobile) interactions for dropdowns.

+# pathline-task3
+Developed a basic form with input validation at the end of the main page I cloned

+Implemented a dynamic theme toggle for the entire page, allowing the user to switch between light mode and dark mode

 Smooth animations provide a modern and engaging experience.

 Hamburger menu for clear mobile navigation